Fade BG Image

 N-no way!
 She was in the worst condition out of all my inventory!

-Thinking they might be passing off a different person as the same slave, I had them undergo mana verification, but there was no mistake.
-She was the dying slave I'd sold them… To think she could be healed from that state!
+Suspecting they might be passing off a different person as the same slave, I had her undergo mana verification, but there was no mistake.
+She was the dying slave I'd sold them… To think she could be healed from that condition!

 "So then, I thought I'd introduce you to the healer who fixed her."

-"Y-you would introduce someone capable of treatment of this level to me?"
+"Y-you would introduce someone capable of this level of treatment to me?"

 "Yeah.
 If schedules line up, I can bring him this afternoon.
 How about it?"

-The curse tattoos were gone, the old burn scars had been healed, the throat that had been ruined by drugs was repaired—and on top of that, even her missing arms had been restored.
-All in such a short period of time.
+The curse tattoos were gone, the old burn scars had healed, her throat that had been ruined by drugs was repaired — and on top of all that, even her missing arms had been restored.
+All in such a short time.

-Of course I'd want a connection like that one so badly I'd reach for it with both hands.
+Of course I'd want a connection like that.
+I'd grab it with both hands.

 "Eh, are you sure?"

 "Yes.
-And if I'm able to put in work requests with that healer, I'll pay you an additional gold coin."
+And if I'm able to commission work from that healer, I'll pay you an additional gold coin."

 "Oho!
 How generous of you.
 Alright, I'll bring him this afternoon!"